TC4D: Trajectory-Conditioned Text-to-4D Generation: Conclusion

 \section{Conclusion}

 Overall our work takes important steps in making motion synthesis for text-to-4D models more realistic and expressive.
-Our framework enables scene-scale motion of entities within compositional 4D scenes with trajectory conditioning, achieving meaningful improvement over prior works that show motions at fixed locations.
+Our framework enables scene-scale motion of entities within compositional 4D scenes with trajectory conditioning, achieving improvement over prior work that shows motion at fixed locations.

+The main limitations of our results are imperfect leg motion, foot sliding, or asymmetric and not fully cyclic motion.
+The motion imperfections stem from the quality of publicly available pre-trained text-to-video models used for VSDS.
+Also, VideoCrafter2 outputs 16-frame videos that may be too short to capture fully cyclic motion (e.g., a complete walking cycle), contributing to this limitation.
+We expect that TC4D will benefit from rapid improvements in 2D video generation, and we open source our code to spur follow-on work.

 The proposed factorized motion model opens several avenues for future work.
 In particular, we envision extensions to generate scenes with multiple interacting objects, adding motion to existing in-the-wild 3D assets, and synthesis of motion across unbounded, large-scale scenes.
-Our current approach assumes that the initial layout and trajectory are given, but it may also be possible to optimize or generate the layouts and trajectories in an end-to-end fashion.
-An ultimate holistic approach would include an end-to-end pipeline for synthesizing both initial objects and their trajectories for compositional 4D scene generation, which we continue to explore.
 Finally, designing automated text-to-4D metrics by temporally extending text-to-3D metrics~\cite{wu2024gpt} is an important direction for future work.

 \paragraph{Ethics statement.} Our approach can automatically generate realistic, animated 3D scenes; such techniques can be misused to promulgate realistic fake content for the purposes of misinformation.
 We condemn misuse of generative models in this fashion and emphasize the importance of research to thwart such efforts (see, e.g., Masood et al.~\cite{masood2023deepfakes} for an extended discussion of this topic).
-It is to note, however, that the current level of 4D generation technology still allows humans to easily identify the generated content.
-In the future, we expect quality improvements such that generated 4D scenes could become indistinguishable from real content.
-The literature on fake content detection~\cite{haliassos2021lips,frank2020leveraging,wang2020cnn} claims that it is easy for now to spot generated content.
-We fully support the development of algorithms for detection of generated content to help prevent potential misuse of generative AI technologies.